 Pro Tips

 - I suggest ¾ to 1-inch thick pork chops for this recipe.
-Bone-in or boneless either one is fine.
+Bone-in or boneless, either one is fine.

 - Pork chips can have a large rim of fat.
 If it is thick, trim it down to ¼ inch.
-Also, slicing through the fat every inch or so helps prevent the cupping of the chop.
+Also, slicing through the fat about every inch helps prevent the chop's cupping.

 - The minimum safe internal temperature is 145° with a three-minute rest.